On the Hardness of Finding Temporally Connected Subgraphs of Any Size: Overview of the Undirected Reductions (and Implications)

 \section{Overview of the Undirected Reductions (and Implications)}

-In this section, we present an overview of how the connector paths are implemented as subgraphs of the connector gadget in both undirected reductions (see~\Cref{fig sketch} for a sketch or~\Cref{fig connection strict} on Page~\pageref{fig connection happy} and~\Cref{fig connection happy} on Page~\pageref{fig connection strict} for more detailed illustrations).
+In this section, we present an overview of how the connector paths are implemented as subgraphs of the connector gadget in both undirected reductions (see~\Cref{fig sketch} for a sketch or~\Cref{fig connection strict} on Page~\pageref{fig connection strict} and~\Cref{fig connection happy} on Page~\pageref{fig connection happy} for more detailed illustrations).
 We focus here on the most important part, some details of the labeling being deferred to the appendix.
 Consider the connector gadget for the directed case depicted in~\Cref{fig connectivity gadget happy}.
-In a first step, we remove the vertices~$\postin[\alpha]$ and~$\preout[\omega]$, as these vertices essentially only existed to prevent the need of having more than one label on the arcs from~$\omega$ to~$\vout[\omega]$ or from~$\vin[\alpha]$ to~$\alpha$.
+In a first step, we remove the vertices~$\postin[\alpha]$ and~$\preout[\omega]$, as the purpose of these vertices is to prevent the need for multiple labels on the arcs from~$\omega$ to~$\vout[\omega]$ or from~$\vin[\alpha]$ to~$\alpha$ which we now achieve by using multiple vertices in~$\mP$.
 Next, for each vertex~$c$ of type~$\vin[x]$ or~$\vout[y]$, we replace vertex~$c$ by a connector path~$\mP[c]$ and identify vertex~$8$ of that connector path with~$c$, which we call the~\emph{docking point of~$\mP[c]$}.
 Additionally, we replace the arc with label~$2$ from~$c$ to~$\alpha$ by an edge between vertex~$20$ of~$\mP[c]$ and~$\alpha$, and we replace the arc with label~$10$ from~$\omega$ to~$c$ by an edge between vertex~$1$ of~$\mP[c]$ and~$\omega$.
 Finally, arcs of the form~$(x,\vout[x])$, $(\vout[x],\vin[y])$, or~$(\vin[y],y)$ are simply made undirected.
 The labels of the connector paths are assigned in a way that the labels on the red paths and the blue paths are the first and last $19$~labels of the temporal graph, respectively.

-As for the directed case, this construction allows all vertices of the connector gadget (except~$\omega$) to reach $\alpha$ early by using the red paths of the connector paths, and it allows all vertices of the connected gadget (except~$\alpha$) to be reached late by $\omega$ by using the blue paths of the connector paths.
+As for the directed case, this construction allows all vertices of the connector gadget (except~$\omega$) to reach $\alpha$ early by using the red paths of the connector paths, and it allows all vertices of the connector gadget (except~$\alpha$) to be reached late by $\omega$ by using the blue paths of the connector paths.